 We instead learn all $S_x$ to obtain $S'_x$ for small $|x|$ using process tomography~\cite{HKOT23}.
 We define $\tilde S_x$ by $S'_x$ for small $|x|$ and $I$ for large $|x|$, and define

 which now satisfies $F_k\ket{\rho} \approx G_k\ket{\rho}$.

-Now we describe the adversary that given oracle $V$, distinguishes wether it is one of $\{G_k\}$ or a truly Haar random unitary.
+Now we describe the adversary that given oracle $V$, distinguishes whether it is one of $\{G_k\}$ or a true Haar random unitary.
 The adversary first prepares $\Phi=(\ket{\rho}\otimes V\ket{\rho})^{\otimes M}$ for some large $M$ and Haar random state $\ket{\rho}$ (or a $t$-design for sufficiently large $t$) and defines: \begin{description} \item[$P_k$:] on input $\Phi=(\ket{\rho}\otimes V\ket{\rho})^{\otimes M}$, it applies $(F_k\otimes I)^{\otimes M}$, applies $M$ swap tests on each copy; if sufficiently many copies pass the swap test, it returns 1.
-Otherwise it returns 0. \end{description} We can show that $P_k$ returns $1$ if $V=G_k$ with high probability, but $P_k$ returns almost always $0$ if $V$ is a Haar random unitary.
-This satisfies the setting where the quantum OR tester~\cite{HLM17} can be run with $\qpspace$ oracle\footnote{This oracle, roughly, takes a quantum state $\ket{\phi}$ and a succinct description of a quantum circuit $C$ computable in polynomial space, and returns $C\ket{\phi}$.
-See \cref{def:qpspace} for the formal definition.} as observed in~\cite{CCS24}\footnote{See also \cref{rem: POVMqpspace} for the discussion on $P_k$ being POVMs.}.
-By augmenting our world with the $\qpspace$ oracle, we obtain a relativized world where PRFSGs exist\footnote{Adding the $\qpspace$ oracle does not degrade the PRFSG security proof.} but PRUs without ancilla do not, proving \cref{thm_intro_PRFSG/PRU}.
+Otherwise, it returns 0. \end{description} We can show that $P_k$ returns $1$ if $V=G_k$ with high probability, but $P_k$ almost always returns $0$ if $V$ is a Haar random unitary.
+This satisfies the setting where the quantum OR tester~\cite{HLM17} can be run with the $\qpspace$ oracle\footnote{This oracle, roughly, takes a quantum state $\ket{\phi}$ and a succinct description of a quantum circuit $C$ computable in polynomial space, and returns $C\ket{\phi}$.
+See \cref{def:qpspace} for the formal definition.} as observed in~\cite{CCS24}.
+By augmenting our world with the $\qpspace$ oracle, we obtain a relativized world where PRFSGs exist but PRUs without ancilla do not, proving \cref{thm_intro_PRFSG/PRU}.

-The attack even breaks the non-adaptive PRU security as $V$ is only used to prepare $\Psi$.
-Extending to the quantum-accessible PRFSGs security requires to consider the coherent version of CHFS oracles, which can be similarly done with some more computation.
+The attack even breaks the non-adaptive PRU security as $V$ is only used to prepare $\Phi$.
+Extending this to the quantum-accessible PRFSGs security requires considering the coherent version of CHFS oracles, which can be similarly done with some more computation.

-\paragraph{On breaking PRUs \emph{with} ancilla.} The above attack strategy heavily relies on the fact that the intermediate state at any point looks Haar random, so that the oracle queries are close to the identity.
-This argument fails in the general case, e.g., by making an oracle query to $S_x$ on the ancillary register initialized by $\ket{0}$, then the ancillary register becomes $\ket{\phi_x}$ while the identity preserves $\ket{0}$.

-We, however, conjecture that such queries are useless in constructing PRUs.
-Even more, we conjecture that, for the CHFS oracles $S$, the unitary part $\widetilde G_k^S$ of PRU generation algorithm $G_k^S$ acting on the input register $I$ and ancillary register $A$ must have the following structure:

-where $G_{k,I}$ and $G_{k,A}$ be some unitaries act only on $I$ and $A$.
-The rationale behind this structural conjecture is that the purity of the input register must be preserved by $\widetilde G_k$---any operation across $A$ and $I$ only decreases the purity.
-If this structure property holds, then essentially the same attack strategy breaks the PRUs with the ancillary registers as well.